-Native Languages of the Americas: Wyandot Indian Legends
+Native Languages of the Americas: Huron/Wyandot Indian Legends and Stories

-This is our collection of links to Wyandot folktales and traditional stories that can be read online.
+This is our collection of links to Wyandot stories and folktales that can be read online.

 We have indexed our Native American tales section